DenDen039/ml_engineering_lab3/README.md

 # ml_engineering_lab3

 This project implements a simple neural network for classifying images from the CIFAR-10 dataset using the Python version of the dataset.
-It includes data downloading, preprocessing, model training, and evaluation.
+It includes dvc pipeline with data downloading, preprocessing, model training, and evaluation.

 # Example Usage